 Make sure that your seating is just the right height.
 This means once you are seated, your feet can be planted firmly and easily on the ground.
 It gives you better control of stopping and serves as an alternative way to stop a potential crash.

-Since days are shorter in winter, install good lighting to your e-bikes too.
-Do not settle for anything less than great front and back lighting to maintain your visibility and vision.
+Since days are shorter in winter, install good lighting on your e-bikes too.
+Do not settle for anything less than the great front and back lighting to maintain your visibility and vision.

 Conclusion: can you safely ride e-bikes in winter?

 Definitely, if you remember all our guidelines and make it a point to do them come wintertime.
 Nothing less could be expected from any responsible rider who wants to ensure road safety and to prolong his e-bike’s life when riding in the cold season.
 A careful balance between equipping yourself and your e-bike with winter-specific gears and tools should be maintained.
 It also would not hurt to remember them.